Last Resort (video game): Reception

 Last Resort garnered positive reception from seven reviewers of Gamest during its 1992 AOU Show appearance.
 In Japan, Game Machine listed the game on their May 15, 1992 issue as being the thirteenth most popular arcade software at the time.
 RePlay also reported the game to be the sixteenth most-popular arcade game at the time.
 The title received generally positive reception from critics since its release in arcades and other platforms, with some comparing it with R-Type.
 Other reviewers also drew visual comparison with the 1988 film Akira.

 Consoles Plus's Marc Menier and Douglas of Consoles Plus praised the visual presentation, sound design, playability and longevity, regarding it as a referencial shoot 'em up for Neo Geo.
-Electronic Gaming Monthly's four reviewers panned the Neo Geo AES version, commenting that it has impressive graphics and sounds but crippling slowdown and extremely short length, problems they found especially unforgivable given the console's powerful hardware and the cartridge's high price.
-Hobby Consolas' Marcos García highly commended the graphics, music and two-player mode but criticized the lack of an additional stage and occasional slowdown during gameplay.
+Electronic Gaming Monthly's four reviewers panned the Neo Geo AES version, commenting that it has impressive graphics and sounds, but crippling slowdown and extremely short length, problems they found especially unforgivable given the console's powerful hardware and the cartridge's high price.
+Hobby Consolas' Marcos García highly commended the graphics, music and two-player mode, but criticized the lack of an additional stage and occasional slowdown during gameplay.
 Joypad's Jean-François Morisse and Joystick's Jean-Marc Demoly gave positive remarks to the graphics, sprite animations, sound and controls.

-Player One's Cyril Drevet stated that the power-up system was a mixture of R-Type and Forgotten Worlds and criticized the occurrence of slowdown during gameplay, comparing it with those of popular shoot 'em ups on the Super NES.
-However, Drevet nevertheless praised the visuals, sound, difficulty and longevity.
-Consolemania' Davide Corrado commended the graphics, sound and playability but criticized its high difficulty level.
+Player One's Cyril Drevet stated that the power-up system was a mixture of R-Type and Forgotten Worlds and criticized the occurrence of slowdown during gameplay, comparing it with those of popular shoot 'em ups on the Super NES, but nevertheless praised the visuals, sound, difficulty and longevity.
+Consolemania' Davide Corrado commended the graphics, sound and playability, but criticized its high difficulty level.
 Power Play's Martin Gaksch regarded it as the best classic-style shooter since R-Type and its sequel for arcades and consoles, praising the title's ingenuity, audiovisual presentation, and action.

-Ultimate Future Games reviewed the Neo Geo CD version and praised the graphically detailed sprites and stages, opera-style rave soundtrack, sound effects and action but criticized its short length.
+Ultimate Future Games reviewed the Neo Geo CD version and praised the graphically detailed sprites and stages, opera-style rave soundtrack, sound effects and action, but criticized its short length.
 VideoGames & Computer Entertainment's Andy Eddy criticized the occurrence of slowdown and flickering, short length and difficulty.
-Nintendo Life's Damien McFerran compared its dark atmosphere with both R-Type and Armed Police Unit Gallop, praising its soundtrack and challenge, regarding it as one of the best shooters on Neo Geo but criticized the two-player mode for being broken and other aspects.
+Nintendo Life's Damien McFerran compared its dark atmosphere with both R-Type and Armed Police Unit Gallop, praising its soundtrack and challenge, regarding it as one of the best shooters on Neo Geo, but criticized the two-player mode for being broken and other aspects.
 In 2014, HobbyConsolas identified it as one of the twenty best games for the Neo Geo CD.
 Likewise, Time Extension also listed it as one of the best games for the Neo Geo.